 So what I will not be first in saying is I wonder if the libertarians have overplayed their hand.
 If I ask myself where I sat, I am sure many people would put me in the libertarian camp.
 I don’t think I have the right to tell other people how to live, act, sexual preferences, dress, even politics.

 However I do object to being told that I must agree with what I don’t agree with, that I am not allowed to express views that are different to what has been deemed by the liberally lobby to be politically correct.

 Now I do want you to be able to express your opinion, even if I don’t agree with it, I want you to put forward your argument even if I think you are wrong, I don’t want you to make a cake expressing my opinion which you disagree with if you don’t want too.
-I even want you to be able to have platforms to speak on, I don’t want universities and the like banning speakers that they don’t agree with that is not grown up students studying that is childish.
+I even want you to be able to have platforms to speak on, I don’t want universities (and the like) banning speakers that they don’t agree with that is not grown up students studying what is childish.
 But that is where we have got to.

 And so to the ballot box and now I have the chance to vote for what you don’t want and won’t like because that is my last chance to express a view that is different to yours.

 Yes I know that ultimately it will hurt me, but I have been cornered.
-It is a bit like what happens in riots, we burn down the buildings that serve us, accommodate us, help us, not at all sensible but for a very brief moment it makes us feel better, even if long term it makes us worse off than where we started.
+It is a bit like what happens in riots, we burn down the buildings that serve us, accommodate us and help us; not at all sensible but for a very brief moment it makes us feel better, even if long term it makes us worse off than where we started.